Ion source: Ambient ionization

 Plasma-based ambient ionization is based on an electrical discharge in a flowing gas that produces metastable atoms and molecules and reactive ions.
 Heat is often used to assist in the desorption of volatile species from the sample.
 Ions are formed by chemical ionization in the gas phase.
-A direct analysis in real time source operates by exposing the sample to a dry gas stream (typically helium or nitrogen) that contains long-lived electronically or vibronically excited neutral atoms or molecules (or "metastables").
+A direct analysis in real time (DART) source operates by exposing the sample to a dry gas stream (typically helium or nitrogen) that contains long-lived electronically or vibronically excited neutral atoms or molecules (or "metastables").
 Excited states are typically formed in the DART source by creating a glow discharge in a chamber through which the gas flows.
-A similar method called atmospheric solids analysis probe [ASAP] uses the heated gas from ESI or APCI probes to vaporize sample placed on a melting point tube inserted into an ESI/APCI source.
+A similar method called atmospheric solids analysis probe (ASAP) uses the heated gas from ESI or APCI probes to vaporize sample placed on a melting point tube inserted into an ESI/APCI source.
 Ionization is by APCI.